benny-dreamly/mow/worlds/jakanddaxter/docs/setup_en.md

 - Click the Jak and Daxter logo on the left sidebar.
 - Click `Features` in the bottom right corner, then click `Mods`.
 - Under `Available Mods`, click `ArchipelaGOAL`.
 The mod should begin installing.
 When it is done, click `Continue` in the bottom right corner.
-- **DO NOT PLAY AN MULTIWORLDGG GAME THROUGH THE OPENGOAL LAUNCHER.** The MultiworldGG client should handle everything for you.
+- **DO NOT PLAY a MultiworldGG GAME THROUGH THE OPENGOAL LAUNCHER.** The MultiworldGG client should handle everything for you.

 ### For NTSC versions of the game, follow these steps.